Flag of Rutland

-The Flag of Rutland is the flag of the English county of Rutland.
+The flag of Rutland is the flag of the English county of Rutland.
 It was registered with the Flag Institute on 17 November 2015.

-The horseshoe has been a symbol of Rutland for centuries, due to the tradition, dating back to the Norman Conquest, of visiting royals and other persons of rank and status to gift a horseshoe to the Lord.
+The horseshoe has been a symbol of Rutland for centuries, due to a tradition dating back to the Norman Conquest of visiting royals and other persons of rank and status to gift a horseshoe to the Lord.
 The collected horseshoes are on display on the inside walls of Oakham Castle.
 The acorns are a reference to oak trees, in turn a reference to the town of Oakham, while the green and yellow has long been codified as the colours for emblems of Rutland.

 History

 Horseshoe

 Horseshoes have long been used as a symbol for Oakham.
 Since the Norman Conquest, it became a tradition for anyone of rank who visited the Lord of the Manor of Oakham to bring a horseshoe as a gift.
 As such, the walls of Oakham Castle are lined with 230 horseshoes, accumulated over the centuries.
 The castle's constructor, Walchelin de Ferriers, was the great-grandson of Henry de Ferrers, the first Lord of Oakham, and his family coat of arms was a shield bearing six horseshoes, and William de Ferrers, 5th Earl of Derby would later use an arms with a border of eight horseshoes.

 Due to the famous horseshoe-giving tradition and its appearance in local heraldry, Rutlandshire (as it was then) became associated with the horseshoe as a symbol.
 John Speed's 1610 map of Rutlandshire featured a green shield with a horseshoe on it symbolising Oakham in the corner of an inset map of the town.
 A more official early use of it as an emblem was in 1784, when Thomas Conder used the design of a horseshoe on a shield in his "A New Map of the Counties of Leicester & Rutland, Drawn from the Latest Authorities".